dk107dk/cdocs/README.md

 Each of these retrieval methods is matched by a similarly named "..._from_roots" version that takes a List of root names.
 See the MultiContextDocs abstract base class.

-Creating a Cdocs endpoint using Flask might look something like:
+Creating a Cdocs endpoint using <a href='https://flask.palletsprojects.com/en/1.1.x/'>Flask</a> might look something like:
 ```
 app = Flask(__name__)
 api = Api(app)